NickGatti/Q2-Project-Proposal/README.md

 # Project 1

-Q2 Project Proposal - Edible Review App
+Q2 Project Proposal - WE LOVE OUR EDIBLES!
+Consumer Edible Review Blog

-Who uses it? anyone that wants to review a MMJ or CBD product
+Who uses it?
+Consumers that want to review an MMJ or CBD product

-What outputs do they need? can see what past products have been reviewed, have favorite brand
+What outputs do they need?
+The consumer can see what products have been reviewed, discover a new brand or product.
+See what products are popular.

-What inputs are needed to generate those outputs? inputs are review of edible values
+What inputs are needed to generate those outputs?
+Inputs are reviews of edible values/data from the form.

 Technologies used: HTML, CSS SQL, KNEX, Postgres, express.js, Materialize?

-Blog - Review of MMJ and CBD edibles for patients and/or non-patients
+Blog - Review of MMJ and CBD edibles for patients and/or non-patients.

-User info? non-logged in (non-patients), logged in (patients), logged in (admin)
+User info?
+Non-logged in (non-patients), Logged in (patients), Logged in (admin)

-Caterogies;
-drinks
-baked goods or pastries
-candy
-salted snacks
-syrup
+Edible Categories;
+Drinks - elixirs, soda, coffee, tea, cocktails
+Baked goods/pastries — cookies, brownies
+Candies
+Salted snacks - popcorn, pretzels
+Syrups
 misc.

-Values/data of edibles?
+Values/data of edibles;
-name/brand
+Name/Brand of product
-looks: color, texture, can upload photos if logged in
+Appearance: color, texture, can upload photos if logged in
-taste: medicine taste?
+Taste: scale good or bad, medicine taste?
-smell: medicine smell?
+Smell: scale good or bad,  medicine smell?
-effect: happy, energetic, couch lock, relaxed, sleepy, giggly
+Effect: happy, energetic, couch lock, relaxed, sleepy, giggly, euphoric

+(Optional)
-acquired from: optional to show dispensary or vendor
+Acquired from: Show dispensary or vendor/brand

-Send to Leafy?
-Send to MassRoots?
-Send to Facebook?
+Send the review to Leafy?
+Send to review MassRoots?
-Send to dispensary?
+Send to review Dispensary?

 # Project 2